SuperOfficeDocs/contribution/how-to-edit-an-article.md

 2. Use `git add [INSERT FILE NAME]` to stage a single file or `git add .` to stage **all** modified files to be committed.

 3. Use `git commit -m [INSERT YOUR COMMIT MESSAGE HERE]` to commit your files.
 The `-m` stands for *message*.
 Replace the *INSERT YOUR COMMIT MESSAGE HERE* text with brief and relevant text summarizing your commit.
+Remember to include the issue ID!

 4. Use `git push origin [INSERT A NEW BRANCH NAME HERE]` to push your updated files to your repo.
 Replace the *INSERT A NEW BRANCH NAME HERE* with the name of your new branch

 5. Go to your forked GitHub repo on GitHub.com.
 GitHub should detect the updated code and prompt you to make a pull request.

 6. Create a pull request by clicking the **Compare and create pull request** button.
-In the description or comments section be sure to include the text "Resolves ```#[INSERT ISSUE NUMBER HERE]``` where your previously created issue number is associated with this pull request.
+In the description or comments section be sure to include the text "Resolves `#[INSERT ISSUE NUMBER HERE]` where your previously created issue number is associated with this pull request.

 > [!TIP]
 > Want more info on Git?
 Check out the free, online [GitBook][5].